WrldTrvlr91/Burger/README.md

 * Add a new burger to the database
 * Update a burger status via button click
 * Renders a list for each status only allowing customers to devour uneaten burgers
+* Ordered list will allow the customer to scroll once devoured burgers list is larger than 500px
 * Stores all data within a MYSQL database

 # Example